A new name on the map: Wellen Park

-WEST VILLAGES — The communities of West Villages are going to become known under the overarching name Wellen Park.
+WEST VILLAGES — The communities of West Villages are going to become known under the overarching name Wellen Park as of June 8.

 The new name for the fairly new collection of communities has been considered for several years.